SPF, DKIM, and DMARC for SendGrid: complete setup guide

 What it does

-SendGrid's Domain Authentication wires up two CNAMEs for DKIM (s1._domainkey and s2._domainkey at your sending subdomain) plus a bounce/return-path CNAME so the envelope-from aligns too.
-After this, both SPF (via the CNAME chain that resolves to SendGrid's SPF) and DKIM (signed with d=em####.yourdomain) align with your From: domain.
+SendGrid's Domain Authentication wires up two CNAMEs for DKIM (s1._domainkey and s2._domainkey at your chosen sending subdomain) plus a bounce/return-path CNAME so the envelope-from is under your domain.
+After this, both SPF (via the return-path CNAME chain that resolves to SendGrid's SPF) and DKIM (signed with d=em####.yourdomain) align with your From: domain.

 -